basithbdev/React-Sprint/Notes/Section 2 - React States and Working With Events/notes.md

 export default Expenses;
 ```

-<ExpenseItem/> component is being used in Expense.js 4 times.
+ExpenseItem component is being used in Expense.js 4 times.

-Every individual <ExpenseItem/> component receives its own state which is detached/different form the other states.
+Every individual ExpenseItem component receives its own state which is detached/different form the other states.

-This implies that the useState() function residing inside the <ExpenseItem/> component is called 4 times individually by the 4 different <ExpenseItem/> component inside <Expenses/> component.
+This implies that the useState() function residing inside the ExpenseItem component is called 4 times individually by the 4 different ExpenseItem component inside <Expenses/> component.

 #### ExpenseItem.js